Text and photos

 to boost the K 1200 R's compression ratio to a race-like 13.0:1,

 which benefits not only power, but combustion efficiency as

 well.
 That gives the rider more power and torque, and increases

 A New Kind of Balancing Act

 engines have characteristic vibration but the K 1200 R powerplant

-uses a technology also explored in the new R 1200 Boxer engines to make it
+uses a technology also explored in the new R 1200 Boxer engines

-vibration from the engine to the chassis and, therefore,
+of second-order vibration from the engine to the chassis and,

 as never before.